History of Natchez, Mississippi: Images and memory

 By the winter of 1988, the National Park Service established Natchez National Historical Park around Melrose mansion.
 The William Johnson House in the city was added a few years later.
-The tours given by the N.P.S. tend to present a more complex view of the past by including African-American history.
-In 2021, Forks of the Road Market, which at one time was the second largest slave-trading site in the United States was added to the National Historical Park.
+National Park Service interpretation has generally emphasized a more historically comprehensive account of Natchez's past, including slavery, African American life, and racial violence.
+In 2021, Forks of the Road Market, which at one time was the second largest slave-trading site in the United States, was added to the National Historical Park.

-The historic district has been used by Hollywood as the backdrop for feature films set in the antebellum period.
+Film and television productions have frequently used Natchez's preserved historic district as a setting for depictions of the slavery era.
 Disney's The Adventures of Huck Finn was partially filmed here in 1993.
 The 1982 television movie Rascals and Robbers: The Adventures of Tom Sawyer and Huck Finn was also filmed here.
-The television mini-series Beulah Land was filmed in Natchez, as well a number of individual weekly shows of the TV drama The Mississippi, starring Ralph Waite.
-Parts of the television mini-series North and South were filmed in Natchez and neighboring Washington.
+The television miniseries Beulah Land was filmed in Natchez, as were some individual weekly episodes of the TV drama The Mississippi, starring Ralph Waite.
+Parts of the television miniseries North and South were filmed in Natchez and neighboring Washington.
 Also, John Wayne's The Horse Soldiers was filmed in and around Natchez.

-In 2007, a United States Courthouse was opened, after renovating a historic hall for changed use.
-Part of the old hall had a Jim Crow-era monument to the local men and women from Natchez and Adams County who served in World War I. The 1924 monument was the subject of several stories in the Natchez Democrat, as reporters noted it lacked representation of black Army troops who had served in the war.
-A 2010 article suggested updating the monument to reflect all the local troops, and retiring the old monument.
-On November 10, 2011, new plaques were installed that include the names of 592 African-American soldiers and 107 white soldiers, none of whom had been listed on the old plaques.
+In 2007, a United States Courthouse was opened after a historic building was renovated and repurposed.
+The building contained a Jim Crow-era monument commemorating local World War I service members.
+The 1924 monument was the subject of several stories in the Natchez Democrat, as reporters noted it excluded Black soldiers from Natchez and Adams County who had also served in World War I. A 2010 article suggested expanding the monument to reflect all the local troops and replacing the old monument.
+On November 10, 2011, new plaques were installed listing the names of 592 African American soldiers and 107 white soldiers previously omitted from the memorial.

-A cinema verité account of the 1960s Civil Rights Movement in Natchez was depicted by the filmmaker Ed Pincus in his film Black Natchez (2010).
-The film highlights organizing of the black community in 1965–1967.
-A black leader has been car-bombed and a struggle ensues in the black community for control.
-A group of black men organize a chapter of the Deacons for Defense.
-The community splits between more conservative and activist elements.
+Filmmaker Ed Pincus documented the civil rights struggle in Natchez in the cinéma vérité film Black Natchez (2010).
+The film focuses on African American political organizing and community self-defense efforts during 1965–1967.
+After a Black community leader is injured in a car bombing, the film documents debates within the Black community over strategy, leadership, and armed self-defense.
+Local activists organize a chapter of the Deacons for Defense and Justice.
+The documentary portrays tensions between more cautious local leadership and younger or more militant activists.

-A Museum of African American History and Culture has been opened in Natchez.
+The Natchez Museum of African American History and Culture opened in 1991.